 When my children were young teens they enjoyed afternoon shows on Nickelodeon and Disney geared for their age group.
 The theme of these shows typically followed a pattern.
 A rift between two people (friends, siblings, parent and child) that was resolved at the end of the show.
 The feuding players would resolve their differences in dramatic fashion.
 The wordy jostling would end with a winner who slipped the most emotionally packed jab.
 The simulated studio audience would explode with “ahhhhhhh” and “ohhhhhhhh.”
 Inevitably, the powerful punch would lead to the victim reevaluating and asking for forgiveness.
 The rift was solved, and friendships reestablished.

 The emotional connection, or disconnection, we feel during critical moments of relationships define the strength of the relationship.
-Disagreements stirring a “primal panic” to win or protect at all costs has different goals than a disagreement embracing connection, where resolving the disagreement is secondary to building a safe emotional connection.
-Instead of swinging away, we must pull the punches, step back and observe the emotional needs of our partner (and our own needs), and approach with invitations of safety.
+Disagreements stirring a “primal panic” to win or protect at all costs has different goals than a disagreement embracing connection, where resolving the disagreement is secondary to building a safe emotional union.
+Instead of swinging away, we must pull the punches, step back and observe the emotional needs of our partner (and our own needs), validating their needs and approaching with compassion.

 As for the young couple, we can hope that the upset and disrupting moment was an aberration, followed by sharing of feelings and connection rather than a full-blown punching match, each trying to gain the upper hand while destroying the relationships and the quiet stability of a loving home for the young child in tote.